 - Investigation: Most criminal defense cases begin with arrest, but some will begin with pre-arrest investigations.
 You may even be aware of this investigation before you are arrested.
 You should hire criminal defense lawyers as soon as you find out that you are being investigated for criminal charges in South Carolina.

 - Arrest: When someone is arrested, they should be read their Miranda Rights, put in handcuffs, and escorted to the police station to be booked for a crime.
-You will give fingerprints, take a mug shot, be inspected by medical staff, and then wait for transfer to Bond Court (within 24 hours).
+You will give fingerprints, take a mug shot, be inspected by medical staff, and then wait for a transfer to Bond Court (within 24 hours).

 What Are Your Miranda Rights?

 Your Miranda Rights will include the right to be silent and avoid incriminating yourself and the right to have an attorney present before questioning.
 As soon as you request a criminal defense lawyer, the police are not allowed to interrogate you further, until that attorney arrives.
 This is how the system ensures that police do not abuse their power.
 However, if you make a spontaneous admission of guilt, outside of an interrogation, then this can still be used against you.
 If the police violate your rights, then any statements you made may be suppressed.